MicrosoftDocs/entra-docs/docs/identity/monitoring-health/reference-audit-activities.md

 The Audit logs for Authentication Methods can be used to make sure that your users have registered their mobile device properly to enable multifactor authentication.

 Audit events related to GDPR and data protection are also found in this service and are found in the `DirectoryManagement` category.
-These events include strings like `MFA.CosmosDB.mfa-prd-cust-rpt-eu.activations` and `DSR Export: MFA.PostgreSQL.bypassed_users_creations`.

 [!INCLUDE [GDPR-related guidance](~/includes/azure-docs-pr/gdpr-dsr-and-stp-note.md)]